xGladiate/tp/docs/UserGuide.md

  - If you are using multiple screens and move the app to a secondary screen, then later switch to using only the primary screen, the app might open off-screen.
  - To fix this, simply delete the `preferences.json` file created by the app, then restart the app.

+2. **When using `back` command in Main Window**
+ - If you are using `back` command in the Main Window, instead of throwing out a message `This command cannot be ran in the main window!`, a `Returned to Main Window` would be displayed instead, along with a successful command call.

 --------------------------------------------------------------------------------------------------------------------

 ## Command summary